County Extension Director

 Sterling, IL 61081

 McCoy has spent her career working with educational and not-for profit organizations.
 She worked for the YWCA of the Sauk Valley for nine years as the Director of Crisis Services.
 She was responsible for supervising the domestic violence and sexual assault programs.
 This experience has made her very familiar with the needs of at-risk families.
+She spent fourteen years as a Family Life Educator with Univeristy of Illinois Extension demonstrating expertise in family living content and program development.

 McCoy joined University of Illinois Extension in 2001.
 In her role as a Family Life Educator, McCoy has primarily been responsible for educational programs for families with children and professionals who work with families.
 She also has expertise in caregiving and aging awareness programs.
 She also coordinates an annual conference for child care providers in Northern Illinois every years.